Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 ![](https://i.imgur.com/qMBF3PP.png)

 So, a while ago, I wrote a workaround bot.
 This bot will allow you to stream audio through it.
-The advantage of using this rather than using audio routing solutions through microphone input of discord is that discord mic input is encoded in mono, while bots can stream stereo audio.
+The advantages of using this rather than using audio routing solutions through microphone input of discord are that:
+1. discord mic input is encoded in mono, while bots can stream stereo audio.
 Mono audio sounds terrible, especially if you are streaming a rhythm game like osu!
+2. You will need to give up noise suppression and etc when doing it through the mic.
+3. Allow the end user audio level adjustment of the stream audio and your voice individually.
+4. Not everyone wants to listen to your stream, so, they won't be forced to listen to it.

 ---